tigerfarm/arduino/Altair101/development/ProcessorDev10/README.md

 + Processor.ino emulates the basic interactivity of the Altair 8800.
 + The toggles and LED lights work as expected.
 + The test program, Kill the Bit, runs great!
++ The emulator's memory can be write to the micro SD card, and then later, read back into memory.
 + The Java assembler program works to generate and upload machine code to the Altair 101 dev machine.
-+ The emulator's memory can be write to the micro SD card, and then later, read back into memory.
-+ The opcode programs I tested work.
++ The opcode programs I wrote and ran, work fine.

 In this version:
 + I cleaned up the data processing function: processData(), and the functions it calls.